LeonSnajdr/sast/README.md

 You have to give permissions to sast.ps1 and Write-Menu.ps1 to disable annoying security warnings

+## Setup

+You can execute the ./setup.ps1 to register the script globally, then it gets globally avaliable with `sast`

 ## Configure the script

 | Option            | Description                                                                                  |